Cosmian/kms_snowflake_native_app/README.md

 1. Start a KMS Server

+... using Docker

 ```shell
 docker run -p 9998:9998 --name kms ghcr.io/cosmian/kms:4.16.0
 ```

+... or running one of the binaries available in [https://package.cosmian.com](https://package.cosmian.com/kms/last_build/)

 2. Run the tests in `tests/test_api.py` to see the examples in action.